 Our choices for celebrity birthdays this month pose an odd mix.
 Who’s ready to light the candles for Herman Melville, Barack Obama and Hulk Hogan?

 It Has Its Surprises

-Sometimes, we look up at clear, blue skies and daydream about flying away.
-It’s a spiritual yearning we all experience.
-If you’ve never flown paper airplanes on National Aviation Day, August is the month to join in on this uplifting tradition.
+Sometimes we look up at clear, blue skies and daydream about flying away.
+It is a spiritual yearning we all experience.
+If you have never flown paper airplanes on National Aviation Day, August is the month to join in on this uplifting tradition.

 It’s a Wonderful Page-Turner

 One more reason to appreciate this month isn’t a celebratory date on the calendar.
-It’s the calendar page.
+It is the calendar page.
 We get to turn it.
 We get to say goodbye to summer.
 That doesn’t make August a closing kind of month.
-Instead, it’s a month that quietly opens to a welcome change of season.
+Instead, it is a month that quietly opens to a welcome change of season.

-We look forward to that passage and hope you continue to join us on our journeys here at HolidayDispatch.
+I look forward to that passage and hope you continue to join me on my journeys here at HolidayDispatch.